Spendthrift trust: Limited protection

-The exception: DAPT states
+Domestic asset protection trusts

-However, several states have changed their laws to provide that a person may create a self-settled spendthrift trust (i.e., a spendthrift trust for his or her own benefit).
+Several states have changed their laws to provide that a person may create a self-settled spendthrift trust (i.e., a spendthrift trust for his or her own benefit).
 Such trusts are also called Domestic Asset Protection Trusts ("DAPT"), and sometimes informally called "Alaska trusts", as Alaska was a pioneer in allowing this kind of spendthrift trust.
 However, because of the danger of the misuse of Alaska trusts to defraud creditors, the legality of such trusts (to the extent that they purport to protect the trust share of a beneficiary who is also a creator of the trust) is uncertain in the states not allowing self-settled spendthrift trusts.

 Nevada has enacted a series of statutes, codified at Chapter 166 of the Nevada Revised Statutes, that specifically enable the creation of self-settled spendthrift trusts.
 This form of trust is commonly referred to as a "Nevada Asset Protection Trust".
 Under Chapter 166, an individual can serve as the settlor, trustee, and beneficiary of the trust.
 This network of laws is specifically designed to protect trust assets from the claims of any creditor.
 NRS 166.170 specifically limits the circumstances under which a creditor may bring a claim.
 If a creditor existed at the time of the property's transfer to the trust, then the creditor must bring its claim against the trust within 2 years after the transfer or within six months after the creditor reasonably should have known of the transfer, whichever is later.
 NRS 166.170(1).
 If the creditor's claim surfaces after the transfer is made, the creditor must bring its claim within two years after the transfer, regardless of notice.
 NRS 166.170(1).
 Moreover, the creditor can only sustain its claim if it can prove by clear and convincing evidence (a tough evidentiary standard) that the transfer was made as a fraudulent conveyance.
 NRS 166.170(3).